 Lansdowne is named after the Viceroy of India during 1888-1894, Lord Lansdowne.
-Moreover, the historic buildings and churches here mark the old world charm dating back to pre-independence era.
-The hill station is home to the command office of Garhwal Rifles division of the Indian Army.
+Moreover, the historic buildings and churches here mark the old world charm dating back to the pre-independence era.
+The hill station is home to the command office of the Garhwal Rifles division of the Indian Army.

 Chopta Hill Station

 Chopta is a peaceful hamlet mostly visited by offbeat travelers on the lap of unspoiled environs.
 It is perched at an elevation of 2680 meters and overlooks famous Himalayan peaks such as Chaukhamba, Trishul, and Nanda Devi.
 This also happens to be the starting point of the trek to Tunganath.
 Thick woods of rhododendrons, pine, and deodar are profusely scattered.

 Chopta is an offbeat and year-round destination, but accommodation availability is not a problem here.
 The mornings commenced with sweet chirps and a cool breeze.
 It saves explorers from the scorching heat of summer in other North-Indian cities.
 During the monsoon, it looks even greener and more beautiful.
 As the rise of winter, Chopta gets carpeted with snow.
 However, avoid visiting Chopta during heavy snowfalls as it further leads to blockage of routes.

 The best time to visit Chopta is April, June, and Oct till Dec.
 Tourists love to snow and experience trekking in Chopta, then January to March are the best months to visit Chopta.

 - Nearest Airport:- Jolly Grant Airport (225 km)